Dr Leendert Plug

 Profile

-I came to Leeds in 2007, after doing an MA and PhD at the University of York and working at the University of Sheffield.
-My first degree was an MA in English Literature and Linguistics at the University of Leiden (the Netherlands).
-I have been an Associate Professor since 2012, and was Director of Linguistics and Phonetics between 2015 and 2022, minus a year's research leave in 2018-19.
+I came to Leeds in 2007, after a year of working as a post-doctoral research associate at the University of Sheffield.
+Prior to that I completed, in chronological order, an MA in English Literature and Linguistics at the University of Leiden and an MA Res and PhD in Phonetics at the University of York.
+At Leeds I was Director of Linguistics and Phonetics between 2015 and 2022.

 Research interests